-You'll quickly see how to use your color swatch as a 'blending tool'.
-Your colors are never limited as there are literally hundreds of shades between each just like an artist's palette!
+In your wardrobe you can use your color swatch as a 'blending tool' in the same way.
+Your colors are never limited as there are literally hundreds of shades between each color block just like an artist's palette!

 Think neutrals first

-It's important to build a small collection of wardrobe essentials in your best neutrals.
+Build a small collection of wardrobe essentials in your best Spring neutrals.
 These will be the most useful items you own, earning their keep many times over.

 The basics of co-ordination